-^{'Barclays International'} The segment of Barclays held by Barclays Bank PLC.
+'Barclays International' The segment of Barclays with the majority of businesses held by Barclays Bank PLC.
 The division consists of the Corporate and Investment Bank and Consumer, Cards and Payments businesses.

-'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC.
+'Barclays UK' The segment of Barclays with the majority of businesses held by Barclays Bank UK PLC.
 The division includes the UK Personal Banking; UK Business Banking and the Barclaycard Consumer UK businesses.